pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 Consistency is only guaranteed within this instruction, there are no consistency guarantees between read instructions, even if they are on the same contract.
-The one exception to this is that consistency will be guaranteed if the Read is performed on a contract from a ReadWrite MDM that has a lock on the same contract being read.
+The one exception to this is that consistency will be guaranteed if the Read is performed on a contract from a read-write MDM that has a lock on the same contract being read.

 ```go